thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 ```
 {: .copy-code}

-To simplify migration from the JS, we have added the `JSON` class with static methods: `JSON.stringify` and `JSON.parse` that work similar to JS.
+To simplify migration from the JS, we have added the `JSON` class with static methods: `JSON.stringify` and `JSON.parse` that work similarly to JS.
 For example:
 For the same purpose, we have added `Date` class that you are able to use without the package name.

 #### Flow Control